 COVID-19 SAFETY MEASURES

 We are looking forward to welcoming you back to the slopes of Marmot Basin this season.
 As always, the health and safety of our guests, employees and community remains our highest priority and is always at the forefront of our decision-making process.
 We continue to follow provincial and federal recommendations for our 2021-2022 season.
 We may adjust our protocols as the season progresses to align with evolving government health regulations and to provide you with the best experience to enjoy our wide-open spaces.
-It is with that in mind that we’ve opted to implement the Restrictions Exemption Program (REP).

 HOW THIS AFFECTS YOUR VISIT